pyxo-dev/vint/docs/src/index.md

 # Introduction

 Vint (Vue internationalization) is a library to facilitate the i18n of Vue apps.

-Vint makes use of [Vue-i18n](https://github.com/intlify/vue-i18n-next).
+Vint extends [Wint](https://github.com/pyxo-dev/wint) and makes use of [Vue-i18n](https://github.com/intlify/vue-i18n-next).

-Vint can be used along with [Wint](https://github.com/pyxo-dev/wint).

 # Installation